+Make a plan for when your child goes back to school.
 Involve your child in deciding what might help going back a bit easier.
 School may have some ideas of how to help, or know services that can advise them and you.

 Schools sometimes need reminding of what your child has been through as time passes.

 Keep school informed if you notice your child seems to be struggling – however long after the bereavement it is.

 It is difficult to cope with your own feelings of grief as well as supporting your family.
 Taking care of yourself is really important, and will benefit you and your children.